WQED (TV): History

 WQED briefly shared channel 13 with WENS-TV in 1955, after a storm damaged the WENS-TV tower in Reserve Township, until the WENS-TV tower was repaired.
 WQED acquired the station and renamed it WQEX in 1959, using the construction permit it had acquired for channel 22 to launch WQEX on channel 16.
 The Commercial Radio Institute acquired the WENS-TV permit for channel 22, launching WPTT (now WPNT) in 1978.

 The station was briefly affiliated with the NTA Film Network during the late 1950s, sharing the affiliation with KDKA-TV, WTAE-TV, and WIIC-TV (now WPXI).
 From sign-on until its replacement by PBS in 1970, WQED was a National Educational Television member station.

 During its heyday in the 1970s and 1980s, WQED supplied programming to PBS.
 For 15 years, WQED produced the National Geographic specials for the National Geographic Society.
 The programs won several Emmy and other awards, including Peabody Awards.

 Actor Michael Keaton, who worked behind the scenes on Mister Rogers' Neighborhood, went on to international fame.
 During its heyday, WQED supported a post-production office and editing facility in Los Angeles.
 Known as QED/West, the satellite edited much of WQED's national programming.

 During the early 1990s, WQED faltered, as did many other PBS stations across the country, as the rapidly-changing media landscape shifted.
 The downturn was exacerbated by a scandal in which top executives were discovered to have been augmenting their income without informing the board of directors.
 The period was chronicled in Jerold Starr's 2000 book, Air Wars: The Fight to Reclaim Public Broadcasting.

 Problems continued with a failed attempt to sell WQED's auxiliary station, WQEX, in 1999.
 In 2002, WQEX's non-commercial educational status was removed; the station moved to a shopping format, first with America's Store and later with ShopNBC; that in effect made WQEX a for-profit arm to generate revenue for channel 13.
 In November 2010, WQED agreed to sell WQEX to Ion Media Networks for $3 million.
 The sale was completed (after FCC approval) on May 2, 2011, when the station's call sign changed from WQEX to WINP-TV.
-WQED received $9.9 million in a 2017 spectrum auction, and will use the proceeds to pay down debt the station has carried since the 1990s.
+WQED received $9.9 million in a 2017 spectrum auction, and would use the proceeds to pay down debt the station has carried since the 1990s.

 The Fred Rogers Studio, where Fred Rogers recorded his iconic television series Mister Rogers' Neighborhood, is featured in the film A Beautiful Day in the Neighborhood with Tom Hanks playing Rogers.
 The cast and crew shot at the WQED headquarters throughout October 2018.